 - May 15th: balance of camp fees is due.
 We do not collect any payments at camp.
 You need to have paid in full in advance or be on a payment plan.

-The deposit is not refundable after May 1st.
+The deposit is not refundable after March 15th.
 If the application for a prospective camper is withdrawn prior to May 15th, all tuition payments less the deposit will be refunded.
 After May 15th, no refund is available.
 Due to the fixed costs of running a safe and successful camping program, Baltimore Yearly Meeting Camping Program expects families to be responsible for the tuition of their registered child.
 Exceptions are made only if the camper is unable to attend BYM Camps for reasons of health.
+We may ask for a letter from the child’s health care provider.
 In this case, tuition will be held over to be used the following year, less the deposit.
 An alternative option is a refund of half of the tuition (less the deposit).
 If you fill the spot your child has vacated, you will be relieved of this financial obligation.
 It is not possible to make any reduction for entering late or leaving early, except for withdrawal on account of illness incurred at camp.
 In that case, a partial tuition credit may be applied for the following year.
 There will be no refund if a camper is asked to leave during the season for an infraction of a camp rule or for unacceptable behavior or if a child is voluntarily withdrawn.

 We believe that our programs work best and change lives most profoundly when campers are able to return year after year.
 We are also committed to serving children within the Baltimore Yearly Meeting.
 Because our camps fill quickly, your prompt response is important.
 We try hard to accept as many children as possible.
 Directors reserve the right to deny acceptance to any applicant.